jusw/ssdocs/config.rst

 The RealTimeWebServer implementation is mostly in one Python module: ``%SSROOT%\py\http\rtwebsvr.py``, which has gets configuration variables from ``%SSROOT%\cfg\webcfg.py``.
-If you want to switch SpreadServe to work with Active Directory authentication, rather than it's default social login, then edit webcfg.py
+If you want to switch SpreadServe to work with Active Directory authentication, rather than it's default social login, then edit webcfg.py to configure user group mappings.
+You'll also need to supply the ``AUTH`` command line parameter to RealTimeWebServer.
+See the command line parameters section below for detail on ``AUTH``.

 * ``ADGroupMappings``: a dictionary defining the Active Directory groups that for which user membership will give view, edit or admin permissions.